sarctastic/Supply-Chain-Dataset-Analysis/README.md

 # Supply Chain Analysis for 'Alexandria Container and Cargo Handling'
-### Analysis of the supply chain and operations for a local Port operating company
+### in depth analysis of the supply chain and operations of a local Port operating company: storage, throughput, average traffic.
+Pinpointing major drivers of revenue, and the major effects of the surrounding economic environment.
 ---
 ##  Team Members
 - **[Omar Mohamed Abdelaziz]**